ernestomehra/agoda_qa/README.md

 As part of the second task, an API testing plan was asked to be created.
 This test plan can be found at path `agoda_qa/plans/api_test_plan.pdf`

+Few Future Enhancements:

+- Implement docker development locally.
+- Implement an open source test harness to analyse test breaks-issues on a dashboard which can be user interactive and help QA engineers in taking data-driven decisions.